ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-04-CAD_Basics_-_How_to_Use_the_Toolbar_(Ribbon)_and_Timeline_-_Education_Chapter_1_Lesson_4.md

 ---

-A) The tool becomes highlighted
+A) The tool is automatically selected

-B) A quick dialogue description appears
+B) A menu opens with options

-C) The tool is automatically selected
+C) A quick dialogue description appears

-D) A menu opens with options
+D) The tool becomes highlighted

 ---

-A quick dialogue description appears
+C) A quick dialogue description appears

 ///